The Health Wonders of a Humble Plant

-Today, doctors, nutritionists, and others who study how to keep the human body humming along know that there truly is something special about green tea.
+Doctors, nutritionists, and others who study the human body know that there truly is something special about green tea.
 It seems hardly a day goes by without another research team announcing new findings about the benefits of tea.
-We've posted some recent finding here on our blog.
-(Don't plan on reading it all in one sitting.)
+You can read the latest medical and scientific findings on the health benefits of green tea on our blog.

 Why Green Tea Is so Good for Us